 ~ Cut chicken into bite sized pieces.
 Add chicken, vegetables, and another drizzle of olive oil, stir gently to mix.
 Season with salt and pepper to taste.

-This dish, served with short-grain brown rice and grilled asparagus, is a real treat.
+This dish, served with short-grain brown rice and grilled asparagus or zucchini, is a real treat.
 It’s fast, healthy, and so easy, a zombie could cook it.

 Don’t let the amounts of oil, sugar, and soy sauce in the ingredients list deceive you into thinking this meal isn’t healthy.
 Most of it serves as a marinade and is tossed out afterwards.